-If your control panel has empty breaker spaces with no labeling, then those circuits are likely open for use-you but its best to check with an electrician to see if those circuits are in fact free
+If your control panel has empty breaker spaces with no labelling, then those circuits are likely available for use but its best to check with an electrician first to see if those circuits are in fact free.

 What is an overloaded circuit?

-An overloaded circuit occurs when there is an excessive electrical load on a particular circuit.
+An overloaded circuit happens when there is an excessive electrical load on a particular circuit.
 In other words, you have too many appliances plugged in at once.

 This is a concern because drawing more electricity than your circuit can handle will put a strain on your electrical system and increase your risk of having an electrical fire.

-Today’s increasing demand on gadgets and gizmos means we’re plugging in more devices than ever before.
-Now imagine adding a large-draw appliance, like a portable AC, to a circuit that’s already powering several appliances, you will likely exceed the allotted amperage ratting.
+Today’s increasing demand for gadgets and gizmos means we’re plugging in more devices than ever before.
+Now imagine adding a large-draw appliance, like a portable AC, to a circuit that’s already powering several appliances, you will likely exceed the allotted amperage rating.

-On average, a portable air conditioner draws about 10 amps (this may differ between model type, size etc.) We now know that 10 amps is very close to the the amperage safety threshold and this is way an item like a PAC needs its own circuit.
+On average, a portable air conditioner draws about 10 amps (this may differ between model type, size etc.).
+We now know that 10-amps is very close to the amperage safety threshold.

-If the air conditioner’s required amperage is over 7 amps then it should be installed on a dedicated circuit.
-If your portable AC exceeds 15 amps and your circuits are 15 amps, a licensed electrician will have to install a new circuit specific to your PACs electrical requirements.
+If the air conditioner’s required amperage is over seven amps then it should be installed on a dedicated circuit.
+If your portable AC exceeds 15-amps and your circuits are 15-amps, a licensed electrician will have to install a new circuit specific to your PACs electrical requirements.
 This practice is also applied to any other large-draw appliance.

 What is the solution?

-John Flanagan, Vice President of Operations at Birnie Electric and Birnie Home Safe, says that the summer months are notorious for overloaded circuits.
+John Flanagan, General Manager of Birnie Home Safe, says that the summer months are notorious for overloaded circuits.